Harold Castro Player Props: Rockies vs. Nationals

-On Tuesday, Harold Castro (.233 batting average in his past 10 games, with two doubles, a walk and three RBI) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 7:05 PM ET.
+After going 2-for-4 with two RBI in his last game, Harold Castro and the Colorado Rockies take on the Washington Nationals (who will start Jake Irvin) at 12:05 PM ET on Wednesday.

-He had two hits (going 2-for-4 with two RBI) in his most recent appearance against the Nationals.
+He strung together two hits (going 2-for-4 with two RBI) in his most recent game against the Nationals.

 Harold Castro Game Info & Props vs. the Nationals